 9. Professional indemnity insurance

-9.1 Hartley Bain Solicitors maintains professional indemnity insurance in excess of that required by the Solicitors Regulation Authority.
-It covers the firm’s professional services in the United Kingdom and worldwide and extends to acts or omissions arising out of our professional services wherever they occur.
+9.1 Hartley Bain Limited maintains professional indemnity insurance in accordance with that required by the OISC.
+It covers the firm’s professional services in the United Kingdom and extends to acts or omissions arising out of our professional services.